 Please note that our mandatory study day is offered to gain more insight in our bachelor’s programme and your skills as a Psychology student.
 Our intention is to better get to know you as a prospective student and to facilitate you in deciding whether our programme is indeed the right choice for you.
 The (mandatory) study day/check is not a selection instrument: after your participation you will receive a recommendation in regards to your compatibility with our programme.

-We will schedule several trial study days for the spring of 2018.
-The precise dates will be announced by the end of 2017 on this website.
-After you have signed up for our programme (using Studielink), you will receive an email how to sign up for one of the dates.
+The trial study day will take place on our university campus.
+We have scheduled several trial study days for the spring of 2018.
+You can enroll for one of the three following dates: Monday 12 March (15.30 – 21.30 hours), Thursday 26 April (15.30 – 21.30 hours) and Tuesday 8 May (15.30-21.30 hours).
+After you have signed up for our programme (using Studielink) and you have received a(n) (conditional) acceptance letter from the Admission Office, you will receive an email how to sign up for one of the dates.
 In due course you will then receive information and instructions on how to prepare for the study day.

 FOR NON-DUTCH STUDENTS

 If you are a German student from one of the federal states, or Bundesländern, Nordrhein-Westfalen, Niedersachsen or Bremen, we require you to attend a study day in person.
-If you are an international student from anywhere else, we strongly advise you to attend an on-campus study day if you can; alternatively, we can set up an online meeting/test with you.
+If you are an international student from a not before mentioned state or country, we still strongly advise you to attend an on-campus study day if this is among your possibilities; alternatively, we can set up an online meeting/test with you.